01 of 07

-If you're attracted by a slightly industrial energy in the kitchen—not unlike something you'd fine in a high-end restaurant, you might like the look of a concrete backsplash.
+If you're attracted by slightly industrial energy in the kitchen—not unlike something you'd find in a high-end restaurant, you might like the look of a concrete backsplash.
 Combined here with a stainless, ultra-deep sink and white cabinetry, the overall look is eye-catching and even slightly masculine.

 This design, from an Irwin Construction project, looks like a kitchen that is meant to be used as much as it is to be admired.
 With stainless appliances, a concrete backsplash creates a kind of monochromatic feel, which can allow for more playful elements to be introduced as details, like a bright pink KitchenAid mixer or colorful glassware you can see through glass cabinet doors.
 As a finishing touch, we'd take another cue from Irwin and incorporate a similarly industrial lighting fixture, like this large Edison bulb pendant.Continue to 5 of 7 below.

 Stainless Steel Backsplash